Specialised services

 For proposed new treatments which require additional investment, NHS England carries out a relative prioritisation process to determine which services will be routinely commissioned.
 The video below explains how all the proposed new treatments are independently assessed by the Clinical Priorities Advisory Group (CPAG) on their likely relative clinical benefit and relative cost.

-CPAG then makes its recommendations to NHS England who review these recommendations against the budget available and considers which new treatments to recommend for funding.
+CPAG then makes its recommendations to NHS England who review these recommendations against the budget available and considers which new treatments, if any, to recommend for funding.

 For more information on how we make decisions see our infographic.
 Our service development policy sets out how this works in more detail.